EmilBjorkeng/Wolfenstein-like-Renderer/README.md

 # Wolfenstein like Renderer
-This is my version of a Wolfenstain like game engine.
+This is my version of a Wolfenstein like game engine.
 It uses SDL2 as its drawing engine.

 It works by shooting rays out of the player to check for collisions.